Light Rule In Light-Gateway

 Reload Behavior

-• reloading mcp-router.yml rebuilds the MCP router runtime
+• Reloading mcp-router.yml rebuilds the MCP router runtime.

 This matches the product model where light-portal manages configuration and config-server delivers the resolved files.